thetron/css3buttons_rails_helpers/readme.md

       You know the drill by now.
     <% end %>

-## Other stuff
+## Submit tags, button tags and using icons on form buttons

-Submit tags are also ushered in with this version.
+Submit tags were ushered in with version 0.9.2.
 Everything works as it does above, except instead of `button_link_to` it's `button_submit_tag`.
 Example:

     <%= positive_button_submit_tag "Publish" %>

+Keep in mind however, that icons do not work on `<submit>` tags.
+If you're wanting to include icons in your forms there is also a helper method to insert `<button>` tags instead.
+The method suffix in this case is `button_tag`.
+Examples:

+    <%= approve_button_tag "Update profile" %>
+    <%= negative_trash_button_tag "Deactivate account" %>

 # What's missing?